MicrosoftDocs/visualstudio-docs/docs/ide/code-styles-and-quick-actions.md

 ## EditorConfig files

 Code style settings for .NET can also be managed with an [EditorConfig](../ide/editorconfig-code-style-settings-reference.md) file.
+EditorConfig files are associated with a codebase rather than a Visual Studio account.
 Settings in the EditorConfig file take precedence over options selected in the **Options** dialog box.
-You can use an EditorConfig file to enforce and configure the coding style for your entire repo or project.
+Use an EditorConfig file when you want to enforce coding styles for all contributors to your repo or project.

 ## Format Document command